MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/migrate-to-sharepoint-online/new-and-improved-features-in-the-sharepoint-migration-tool.md

 ## New features

-The following features have been added to LSharePoint Migration Tool, Version 1.1.901.
+The following features have been added to SharePoint Migration Tool, Version 1.1.901.

 |**Feature**|**Description**|
 |:-----|:-----|